MrBryant8/AI-credit-offer-generation-system/README.md

 # Start project locally

+- docker-compose up

+Manually change
 - for development:
-  - at the moment I cannot create a named volume for the frontend folder, so that we dynamically see the server in the browser.
-Suggest work offline for the visual part and the api should be handled via docker-compose up/down until I find a solution
+  - in docker-compose.yml change:
+    - frontend service:
+      - the dockerfile to Dockerfiledev

-- for production-ready version:
+- for production-ready:
+  - in docker-compose.yml change:
-  - docker-compose up
+    - frontend service:
+      - the dockerfile to Dockerfile